vinishjail97/Web-Scrapper/README.md

 # Web-Scrapper
-Scrapping Web data using C++ and HTML Parser made from lex and yacc.
+Scrapping Web data using HTML Parser made from lex and yacc.